JonPSmith/PermissionAccessControl2/README.md

 * **"InMemory"**: which selects an in-memory Sqlite database - very easy to try out things or changing the database.
 * **"Permanent"**: which selects a SQL Server database.

-*NOTE that I use `context.Database.EnsureCreated()` to create the database because its easy.
+*NOTE that I use `context.Database.EnsureCreated()` on startup to create the database because its easy.
 BUT it does preclude the use of EF Core Migrations.
-See [PermissionsOnlyApp](https://github.com/JonPSmith/PermissionsOnlyApp), which I create in the [Part 7 acticle](https://www.thereformedprogrammer.net/part-7-adding-the-better-asp-net-core-authorization-code-into-your-app/) and uses EF Core Migrations to handle database changes.*
+See [PermissionsOnlyApp](https://github.com/JonPSmith/PermissionsOnlyApp), which I create as part of the [Part 7 acticle](https://www.thereformedprogrammer.net/part-7-adding-the-better-asp-net-core-authorization-code-into-your-app/).
+It usees EF Core Migrations to handle database changes.*

 If you use "Permanent" for the "DatabaseSetup" then you need to provide two connection strings: one for the ASP.NET Core Identity database and the other for the database which holds both the multi-tenant data and the extra authorization data.